Primary and secondary schools in the western suburbs are being upgraded and expanded.

 The building will be shared with the Japanese School in Perth that will relocate from the former City Beach High School site to the City Beach Primary School.

 The Japanese School will move in 2018 and use existing underutilised facilities at City Beach Primary School as well as a transportable, playground and shade structure that will be moved from the City Beach High School site.
 The Japanese School will operate completely separately from City Beach Primary School and will have its own entrance and administration.

 City Beach Primary School students will benefit through enhanced learning opportunities along with shared cultural and sporting activities, as well as the new building.

 City Beach Residential College will receive new facilities to replace those students currently use on the former City Beach High School site.

 Construction of a new kitchen, dining room, recreation and study areas is expected to start in 2018 and be completed by 2019.

-Building works are aligned with the development schedule of the new secondary school to ensure residential college students are not adversely affected.
-In the meantime, they will continue to use the dining and recreation facilities at the former City Beach High School site until our new facilities are ready.
+Building works will not adversely affect the residential college students and they will continue to use the dining and recreation facilities at the former City Beach High School site until our new facilities are ready.